Skip to Content

 prevent the virus that causes

 hepatitis C from reproducing in the body.
 Peginterferon and ribavirin often are combined for treatment.
 A protease inhibitor or a nucleotide analog inhibitor may be given along with peginterferon and ribavirin or with ribavirin alone.
+But some newer treatments do not use peginterferon or ribavirin.

 The length of